mzabani/Fos/README.md

 ```
 using Fos;
+using Fos.Owin;
 using Owin;

+...
+...

+private static FosSelfHost FosServer;
 public static void Main(string[] args)
 {
-	using (var fcgiSelfHost = new FosSelfHost(applicationRegistration))
+	using (FosServer = new FosSelfHost(applicationRegistration))
 	{
 		// Bind on 127.0.0.1, port 9000
 		fcgiSelfHost.Bind(System.Net.IPAddress.Loopback, 9000);

-		// If you're on *nix and prefer unix sockets
+		// If you're on *nix and like unix sockets
 		fcgiSelfHost.Bind("/tmp/fcgisocket.sock");

 		// Start the server.